A new approach to Kazhdan-Lusztig theory of type B via quantum symmetric pairs: The quantum symmetric pair

 \begin{rem} It follows by \eqref{eq:barva>} and \eqref{eq:barva} that $\big \{v_{i+\hf}, (v_{-i-\hf} - q^{-1}v_{i+\hf}) \mid 0 \leq i \leq r\big \}$ forms a $\Bbar$-invariant basis of $\VV$.
 Also $\big \{v_{i+\hf}, (v_{-i-\hf} + q v_{i+\hf} ) \mid 0 \leq i \leq r \big\}$ forms another $\Bbar$-invariant basis of $\VV$, which must be the $\imath$-canonical basis by the characterization in Theorem~\ref{thm:BCB}. \end{rem}

-\section{The quantum symmetric pair $(\U, \cun)$}
+\chapter{The quantum symmetric pair $(\U, \Uj)$}

-In this section we consider the quantum symmetric pair $(\U, \cun)$ with $\U$ of type $A_{2r}$.
-We formulate the counterparts of the main results from Section~\ref{sec:qsp} through Section~\ref{sec:HeckeB} where $\U$ was of type $A_{2r+1}$.
-The proofs are similar and often simpler for $\cun$ since it does not contain a generator $t$ as $\bun$ does, and hence will be omitted almost entirely.
+In this chapter we consider the quantum symmetric pair $(\U, \Uj)$ with $\U$ of type $A_{2r}$.
+We formulate the counterparts of the main results from Chapter~\ref{sec:qsp} through Chapter~\ref{sec:HeckeB} where $\U$ was of type $A_{2r+1}$.
+The proofs are similar and often simpler for $\Uj$ since it does not contain a generator $t$ as $\Ui$ does, and hence will be omitted almost entirely.

-\subsection{The coideal subalgebra $\cun$}
+\section{The coideal subalgebra $\Uj$}

-We shall write $\I = \I_{2r}$ as given in \eqref{eq:I} in this section.
+We shall write $\I = \I_{2r}$ as given in \eqref{eq:I} in this chapter.
 We define

 The Dynkin diagram of type $A_{2r}$ together with the involution $\inv$ are depicted as follows: